volumio/volumio-plugins-sources/jellyfin_server/README.md

 # Jellyfin Server plugin for Volumio

-This plugin installs a [Jellyfin](https://jellyfin.org/) media server on your Volumio device.
-The server runs in a [Docker](https://www.docker.com/) container when the plugin is enabled.
+This plugin installs the [Jellyfin](https://jellyfin.org/) media server app on your Volumio device.
+The server starts when the plugin is enabled.

 The plugin has been tested on Volumio 3 running on a Raspberry Pi 3b (`armhf` architecture) and x86 PC (`x86_64 / amd64` architecture).
 For performance reasons, do not install the plugin on devices with less than 1GB RAM.
 Jellyfin is not exactly lightweight and poor performance due to insufficient memory can in turn lead to stability issues.